What is EasyTalk?

 For information in Easy-to-Read English, see:

 How does EasyTalk work?

 Located at the very top is a menu for customizing the vocabulary or exporting the text with or without symbols for further use.

 Below, there are three interaction Panels:

-At the beginning of a sentence, the user can sets the sentence mode (declaration, question, imperative sentence) by clicking on the punctuation sign.
+At the beginning of a sentence, the user can set the sentence mode (declaration, question, imperative sentence) by clicking on the punctuation sign.
 Declarative mode is set by default.
 To write the sentence, the user selects word by word from the completion list.

 Each word is linguistically processed and put into context.
 In case of ambiguities, the user is presented a choice dialog containing the same wh-cues used in Panel 1 and Panel 3.
-By eliciting this choice the system creates awareness of the grammatical context and ensures the syntactic correctness of the sentence through in an intuitive, dialog-like manner.
+By eliciting this choice the system creates awareness of the grammatical context and ensures the syntactic correctness of the sentence through an intuitive, dialog-like manner.